One-day tours on

 NB!
 There is a possibility to swim in the Äntu lakes.
 If you wish, bring a swimsuit and a towel with you.

 During this tour, we will visit small waterbodies restored for amphibians in the Mädapea oak-forest landscape conservation area and in the Mõdriku-Roela landscape conservation area in Lääne-Viru county.
+After lunch in Rakvere we will visit the first pollution-removing floating islands in Estonia.
 We will take a short hike and make a swimming stop at Äntu Lakes (https://shorturl.at/apyZ2).
 The day will be finished with a visit to Sadala in Jõgeva county to explore how methods of regenerative agriculture increase biodiversity in agricultural landscapes.

 As amphibians need both terrestrial and aquatic habitats, their successful reproduction and species diversity is ensured by a collection of small bodies of water with different habitats in nature.
 To restore such habitats, experts from the University of Tartu selected nine Natura sites adjacent to intensively managed agricultural landscapes in 2020, where a total of 100 amphibian breeding sites will be restored.
 By the summer of 2024, 60 small water bodies will be restored and we will explore a few of them.
 This tour is accompanied by the zoologist from the University of Tartu, PhD Riinu Rannap, who leads the restoration work.
 More information on these actions can be found at https://www.loodusrikaseesti.ee/en/restoration-small-water-bodies.